vanessacleary/vanessacleary-Ms1-2021/README.md

 * I created a colour scheme of Indian red and White with shades of apricot to for clickable elements on the website.
 I chose to keep the website crisp and clean with block colors.
 As the website is a membership service I wanted to ensure key information was not missed and there was very little distractions on the website.

 **Typography**
-* I chose Nunito from Google Fonts.
+* I chose 'Nunito' from Google Fonts.
 I chose this font because:
   * The soft and curvy form works well with the brand name, its playful and suits the softer and artistic vibe that Yoga and Meditation has.
   * It's also a sans-serif font which is more accessible for people with dyslexia.
 Sans-serif is the back-up font if Nunito fails.